 3) muscle rigidity (stiffness).

-Slowness and stiffness are the main symptoms of the disease, to which leads a quantitative deficiency of dopamine.
+Slowness and stiffness are the main symptoms of the disease, the reason of which is a quantitative deficiency of dopamine.
 Tremor is a secondary, but the most noticeable symptom, and its appearance indicates already large enough loss of nerve cells.
 Most prognoses in the treatment of Parkinson's disease by conventional methods are unfavorable.
-Drug treatment is only symptomatic and, even when properly selected therapy, the disease has a tendency to progression.
+Drug treatment is only symptomatic and, even when the therapy is properly selected, the disease has a tendency to progression.
 In addition, according to the latest data of the World Medicine, it is proved that the levodopa drugs can destroy dopamine-containing brain cells and thus to accelerate the progression of the disease.

 Stem cells treatment of Parkinson's disease is directed to improve the nervous system, as well as to normalize the immunity (microimmunotherapy), which leads to a gradual restoration of dopamine-containing cells.
 Fetal stem cells are the only source of neuroectodermal stem cells and therefore have the strongest regeneration potential for the damaged neurons.
-As the number of dopamine-containing cells increases, in a patient occurs a gradual decrease in disease symptoms.
+As the number of dopamine-containing cells increases, gradual decrease in disease symptoms occurs in a patient.

-After treatment by method of Prof. Smikodub, additionally is observed a powerful immunotherapeutic effect, aimed at correcting chronic diseases, improving general health and positively influencing the quality of life of the patient and his/her family.
+After treatment by Prof. Smikodub's method a powerful immunotherapeutic effect is observed.
+It is aimed at correcting of chronic diseases improving of general health condition and positively influences the quality of life of the patient and his/her family.
 Success rate after our treatment with fetal stem cells in the UCTC is different in each patient and depends on the duration of the disease and the initial degree of patient’s disability.